 We cannot assure you that the FDA or other regulatory agencies will approve any products developed by us, on a timely basis, if at all, or, if granted, that such approval will not subject the marketing of our products to certain limits on indicated use.
+In particular, the outcome of the final analyses of the data from the Phase 3 clinical trial for Ketotransdel[®] may vary from our initial conclusions or the FDA may not agree with our interpretation of such results or may challenge the adequacy of our clinical trial design or the execution of the clinical trial, including our modified ITT analysis for our Phase 3 clinical trial of Ketotransdel[®].
+The FDA is requiring two adequate and well controlled Phase 3 clinical trials for Ketotransdel[®] before we can submit a 505(b) (2) New Drug Application.
+In addition, the results of any future clinical trials may not be favorable and we may never receive regulatory approval for Ketotransdel[®].
 Any limitation on use imposed by the FDA or delay in or failure to obtain FDA approvals of products developed by us would adversely affect the marketing of these products and our ability to generate product revenue, as well as adversely affect the price of our common stock.